Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Preliminaries and background on modular forms

 An important role in this paper (as well as in \cite{V,CKMRV}) is played by the \emph{quasimodular} form

 which just barely fails to be modular:

-General quasimodular forms for congruence subgroups are polynomials in $E_2$ with modular form coefficients; they may be also be obtained by differentiating modular forms.
+General quasimodular forms for congruence subgroups are polynomials in $E_2$ with modular form coefficients; they may also be obtained by differentiating modular forms.
 More precisely, a holomorphic function $f\colon\Hyp\to\C$ is a quasimodular form for $\Gamma(N)$ of weight $k$ and depth at most $p$ if it is an element of $\bigoplus_{j=0}^p E_2^j {\mathcal M}_{k-2j}(\Gamma(N))$.
-In other words, depth $p$ corresponds to a degree $d$ polynomial in $E_2$ or to taking the $p$-th derivative of a modular form (see \cite{Choie}, \cite{KZ}, and \cite[Prop.\ 20]{Z}).\footnote{For a more intrinsic definition of quasimodular form which applies to non-congruence subgroups of $\SL_2(\R)$ as well, see \cite[Section 5.3]{Z}.} The behavior at $\infty$ of a quasimodular form, expressed as a polynomial in $E_2$, can be read off directly from that of its modular form coefficients.
+In other words, depth $p$ corresponds to a degree $p$ polynomial in $E_2$ or to taking the $p$-th derivative of a modular form (see \cite{Choie}, \cite{KZ}, and \cite[Prop.\ 20]{Z}).\footnote{For a more intrinsic definition of quasimodular form, which applies to non-congruence subgroups of $\SL_2(\R)$ as well, see \cite[Section 5.3]{Z}.}